Madalina088/Aeries_Project/README.md

 - the following functionalities are going to be tested:
 Login Module, Settings Module: Change Password, Change E-mail, Configure Grade Alerts, Add New Student To Your Account, Log Out
 -	the features in scope for testing: Login Module, Settings Module: Change Password, Change E-mail
--	testing types used: Functional testing like Smoke Testing, GUI Functional Testing
+-	testing types used: Functional testing like Graphical User Interface(GUI) Functional Testing
 -	test level: System Testing

 ### 1.3	 Functionalities and tests out of scope ###